jazenwong/wong-blog/_posts/essay/2021-09-26-why-we-should-create.markdown

 I say this because I often meet people that just want to live life passively.
 They live to consume and feel pleasure.
 I'm sure you know the sort of person(s) I'm talking about—you may even be one of them.
 Admittedly, I, more often than I'd like, behave like the people I'm criticizing—behaving like a hedonist.
 It's just so god damned easy and who wouldn't want to live a life of pleasure?
 It feels fucking great (especially in a world where immediate satisfaction is becoming infinitely easier to obtain.)

-But why does it bother me so much?
+But why does the idea of being hedonistic bother me so much?
 Even though my dopamine receptors are bursting with, well, dopamine, why does it bother me like an itch that I can't seem to scratch?
-No matter how much Netflix I watch, this itch won't go away.
+No matter how much Netflix I watch, the itch won't go away.

 C.S.
 Lewis talks about something called "the Moral Law" in his book "Mere Christianity" (I'm not religious, but Mere Christianity is an amazingly well-written philosophical book.)
 Lewis argues that we all have instincts.
 The instinct to run, to help, to kill, etc. But what is it  that helps us judge between our instincts?
 He argues that it's something called the "Moral Law," and all humans are born with it.
 He gives an example: